-Chronic Kidney Disease (CKD) is a global health crisis which today affects a staggering 1 in 10 people worldwide, following explosive growth over the past several decades.
-We are clearly witnessing a silent epidemic of CKD, and improved pharmacotherapies are urgently needed.
+We’re clearly witnessing a silent epidemic of CKD, and improved pharmacotherapies are urgently needed.
 So where are we currently with developing therapeutics for kidney disease?
-What are the challenges, and is there reason for hope?
+What are the challenges – and is there reason for hope?

-According to the WHO, kidney disease is now the world’s 10th highest cause of death.
-Adding to this, even in its early stages CKD can also cause hypertension and significantly increase the risk of cardiovascular disease (the #1 killer globally).
+According to the WHO, kidney diseases are now the world’s 10th highest cause of death.
+Adding to this, even in its early stages CKD can also cause hypertension and significantly increase the risk of cardiovascular disease (the number one killer globally).